Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Pilot Training Team OKRs with AI
+How to write your own Pilot Training Team OKRs

 We've added many examples of Pilot Training Team Objectives and Key Results, but we did not stop there.
 Understanding the difference between OKRs and projects is important, so we also added examples of strategic initiatives that relate to the OKRs.